 I decided to do 3 nights in Madrid, 1 night in Toledo, 2 nights in Segovia and 2 nights in Barcelona.
-I have a car reserved for us in Toledo so we can squeeze in Avila and El Escorial en route to Segovia where we return the car.
+I have a car reserved for us in Toledo so we can squeeze in Avila and El Escorial en route to Segovia where we return the car (but we ended up canceling it.)
 Our accommodations cost 40 – 100 euros a night.
-Whereas in Italy I had a tight itinerary and list of must see destinations, I am keeping this trip much more relaxed.
-While the ship is in Malaga we plan to take the cruise line transfer to The Alhambra and will book tickets online.
+Whereas in Italy I had a tight itinerary and list of “must see” destinations, I am keeping this trip much more relaxed.
+While the ship is in Malaga we plan to take the cruise line transfer to The Alhambra and will book our own tickets online.

 I haven’t made our one-way flight reservations from New Orleans home yet.
 Who knows?
 We may have enough miles by then to get them for free also.